carrotFoxx/services/docs/installation_manual.rst

 - 24Gb RAM
 - 100Gb Storage

-this will be sufficient to get system up and running to poke around.
+This will be sufficient to get system up and running to poke around.

 Optimal (Single or Multi Node)
 ------------------------------